“$7m green space meant to give the youngs an insight into natural world”

-This is a newly opened Jacob Ballas Children’s Garden at the Botanic Gardens (at the Bukit Timah core) in Singapore.
-I like to bring my kid to natural places, to cultivate her appreciation to the nature and also a place with extensive space for her to deplete her energy positively.
+This newly opened Jacob Ballas Children’s Garden at the Botanic Gardens (at the Bukit Timah core) in Singapore was a great place to nurture a child on appreciation to the nature.
+For the active ones, this certainly was a place with extensively large space for them to deplete their energy in a positive way.

-Admission to the Jacob Ballas Children’s Garden is free, but this garden is open only to children up to 12 years old.
-And all children have to be accompanied by an adult in order to enter.
-There are gate barriers at the main entrance with a security guard to check on you (If you are over 12 yrs old without any younger one to go with you, I think you may join their viewing session at earlier time from morning till 4pm, except on Monday).
+Admission to the Jacob Ballas Children’s Garden was free, but this garden opened only to children up to 12 years old.
+And all the children had to be accompanied by an adult in order to enter.
+There were gate barriers at the main entrance with a security guard to do the checking.

 Garden’s official site for your detail reference: